novoda/droidcon-booth/README.md

 - Take automated pictures
 - Evil things to the test runner or devices
 - Sound (sorry guys, but we have to stand next to it)
+- Touch other peoples tests, cmon we're all buds!

 Stuff to try and avoid
 - Touching the production source code.
-We would prefer you hacked around limitations with reflection
+We would prefer you hacked around limitations with reflection.
+Adding resources to the main source set is fine though.
 - Network.
 It's going to be busy, we can't guarantee the devices will be able to handle it.

-if you're not sure, do it anyways
+if you're not sure, do it anyways!

 How to take part :